 Because being overweight can contribute to breathlessness, staying as active as possible and maintaining a healthy weight can be beneficial.

 Sometimes doctors may recommend lung transplantation.
 While the surgical techniques, outcomes and overall procedures have improved, lung transplant surgery is not without its risks.
 It’s important to discuss the risks and benefits with your doctor.

 Along with medications and lifestyle strategies, alternative treatments are also available to help people with pulmonary fibrosis.
 When people are ready to take their healthcare into their own hands or when they are ready to try something new, some patients turn to the Lung Institute.

-At the Lung Institute, we provide stem cell treatments for people with chronic lung diseases like pulmonary fibrosis.
-Stem cell therapy is different from medications, which typically only manage symptoms.
-In stem cell therapy, the stem cells are extracted from the patient, separated in our on-site lab and then returned to the patient intravenously.
-Once returned, the stem cells can work to promote healing from within the lungs, potentially improving quality of life.
+At the Lung Institute, we provide cellular therapys for people with chronic lung diseases like pulmonary fibrosis.
+Cellular therapy is different from medications, which typically only manage symptoms.
+In cellular therapy, the cells are extracted from the patient, separated in our on-site lab and then returned to the patient intravenously.
+Once returned, the cells can work to promote healing from within the lungs, potentially improving quality of life.